Slider2732/ESP-909/README.md

 Live mode and Record mode  <br>
 LED BPM and Live mode indicator <br>
 Play/Pause button <br>
-Easy pattern swap button (on right side end of drum buttons) <br>
+Pattern Change (button on right side end of drum buttons) <br>
 Pattern Copy, from pattern 1 to pattern 2 <br>
+Pattern Chain, add pattern 2 to the end of pattern 1 <br>
-Beat delete, by pressing the same input button at a location as pressed to enable it <br>
+Beat delete, by pressing the same input button at the same location pressed when enabling it <br>
 Swing - crudimentarily implemented with a pot for now.
 Intention is to follow Roger Linn's % method <br>
 MIDI to follow, being worked on for MIDI In and MIDI Out <br>
 81% prog memory used - other old skool drumkits are intended to be able to be used in a future update <br>